ASaifM/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Compensate na values by the mean of that interval:
+Compensate NA values by the mean of that interval:

 ```r
 intervals <-  unique(activity[,3])